rafamrslima/100days-codeup/log.md

 ### Day 54/100
 Today I took a look at examples and templates of smart contracts on Solana.
 And I keep practicing Rust programming on RustRover.

+### Day 55/100
+Today I solved some rustling exercises related to Strings, I also learned a bit about patterns and matching in Rust.